Is Stockholm safe to visit? A comprehensive safety guide

 We're sure that you're excited to visit Stockholm, but first, look to see if there are any travel advisories for the country.
 Right now we can deem Sweden safe for travel, but your own government may have different restrictions put in place.
 Overall, don't be worried about traveling here.
 Sweden is ranked 15th out of 163 countries on the 2021 Global Peace Index and is one of the safest countries in the world.

-Just because a destination is considered safe doesn't mean it's free of crime.
-In fact, Stockholm does experience petty crimes like pickpocketing and scams, which are common in other cities as well.
+Stockholm does experience petty crimes like pickpocketing and scams, which are common in other cities as well.
 If you're someone who has traveled a lot in the past, you may already know a few Stockholm safety tips.
 We recommend you read a few safety guides since there is no such thing as a perfect one.
-Be well informed for a memorable trip.
+Be well-informed for a memorable trip.

 Top petty crimes and scams in Stockholm affecting tourists